 Cost of Living Data

-A renter's cost of living for someone making $45,220 in Florida, Florida is 107% of the US National Average.
+A renter's cost of living for someone making $47,683 in Florida Region, Florida is 106.6% of the US National Average.
 For more information, or to compare cost of living data between two cities, click here.